A historic program for our historic theatres.

 • May 1, 2023, 11:59 PM MST – Letters of Intent Deadline

-• May 15, 2023 – Invitations to apply for a Historic Theatre Grant release.
+• May 15, 2023 – Invitations to apply for a Historic Theatre Grant released.

 • May 15, 2023 – August 15, 2023 – Technical Assistance site visits with theatres to provide guidance for project activities and help define the scope of work to meet the Secretary of the Interior’s Standards for the Treatment of Historic Properties.